patrickFuerst/Group5_GPU_CA_SS2020/README.md

 6. Write a script, which runs all test with all generated graphs.
 7. Work on the other points of the assignment.

+### Build all applications

+To build all applications run the `build.sh` script.
+This will install all executables in the `release` folder.

+### Create all graphs

+To create all graphs run the `createGraphs.sh` script.
+This will create all graphs file in the folder `data/graphs` folder.